 Nice!
 New Retainer/Flat Fee contract created.

-- Use a quantity of 10 with a rate of $15
+- Option number 1: Use a quantity of 10 with a rate of $15

-- Use a quantity of 1 with the rate of $150
+- Option number 2: Use a quantity of 1 with the rate of $150

-(option 1 is recommended, use this rate as a generic rate.)
+Note: Option 1 is recommended, use this rate as a generic rate.